nickstrad/autonix/README.md

 # Autonix

-Autonix is a n8n and zapier like workflow automation platform.
+Autonix(autonix.sh) is a n8n and zapier like workflow automation platform.

 # Features